We propose a method for discovering and visualizing the differences between two learned

 representations.

 We train a model on a subset of MNIST with the digits 3, 5, and 8.
-We compare representations from two checkpoints, one with strong performance (94%) and one with expert performance (98%).
+We compare representations from two checkpoints, one with strong performance (95%) and one with expert performance (98%).
 Below we show PCA plots for each model's representation of the dataset.
 It is clear that the expert model has better separation between clusters for each digit.

-Dictionary-learning (DL) methods like NMF and SAEs learn a linear combination of concept vectors to approximate the original representation.
+Dictionary-learning (DL) methods like NMF learn a linear combination of concept vectors to approximate the original representation.
 To visualize concept vectors, we select the top-k images with the largest coefficients for a particular concept.
 In the figure above (panel 1 and 2), we visualize the concept coefficients after applying NMF to MS and ME.
 We can see that concept 1 for MS and concept 2 for ME both activate most strongly for images of 5s.
 However, we can also see that concept 2 from ME shows more selectivity for 5s than concept 1 from MS. This information is unavailable to the user when visualizing the image grid for these two concepts (bottom), but is crucial for understanding the difference between the two models.

 Additionally, DL methods generate linear combinations of concept vectors.
 Sometimes we need to consider the contributions of multiple concepts when thinking about an image.
 However, it is extremely difficult to gain meaning from looking at a weighted sum over image grids.
 How are we supposed to anticipate that the sum of these two concepts will lead to a fairly normal looking 5?
 This problem is amplified when we consider that the explanations might not accurately reflect the meaning of the concept vector, as we saw in the previous section.